Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: The definitions of effective diffusivity

-We first introduce the effective diffusivity for chaotic flows.
-The motion of a particle in a velocity field can be described by the following SDE,
+We first introduce the definitions of effective diffusivity for chaotic flows. {To be consistent with the setting of the main results in this paper, we assume that the velocity $v$ in Eq.\eqref{passivemodel} is time-independent.
+Then the SDE \eqref{passivemodel} can be simplified to,}

-where $\sigma>0$ is the molecular diffusion, $X$ is the position of the particle, $v(X)$ is the Eulerian velocity field at position $X$, $\xi(t)$ is a Gaussian white noise with zero mean and correlation function $<\xi_{i}(t)\xi_{j}(t^{\prime})>=\delta_{ij}\delta(t-t^{\prime})$.
-Here $\langle\cdot\rangle$ denotes the ensemble average over all randomness.
-To be consistent with the setting of main results in this paper, we assume the velocity $v(X)$ in \eqref{eqn:generalSDE} is time-independent.
-The interested reader is referred to \cite{ Majda:99, WangXinZhang:18} and references therein for the results with time-dependent velocities.
+where $\sigma>0$ is the molecular diffusion coefficient, $\textbf{X}$ is the position of the particle, $\textbf{v}(\textbf{X})$ is the Eulerian velocity field at position $\textbf{X}$, $\textbf{W}(t)$ is a $d$-dimensional Brownian motion.
+The interested reader is referred to \cite{Biferale:95, Majda:99, PavliotisStuart:03, WangXinZhang:18} and references therein for the results of passive tracer models with time-dependent velocities.